-To encourage safe robot behavior any victim crashed into by a robot causes the team a 20% score penalty for that victim (which then gets 8, instead of 10, points).
+To encourage safe robot behavior, any contact between a robot and a (alive) victim causes the team a 20% score penalty for that victim (instead of 10 points, the team gets 8 points after a first contact, 6 points after a second contact, ..., down to 0).

-Besides, before each run, the Technical Committee can communicate to the teams that operators are not allowed to control the robots manually (handoff period) for k minutes, during which robots are supposed to explore automatically.
+Besides, before each run, the Technical Committee can communicate to the teams that operators are not allowed to control the robots manually ( $handoff\ period$ ) for k minutes, during which robots are supposed to explore automatically.